Merced Pedestrian Accident Lawyer

-Q: What if I was struck by a hit and run driver?
+What if I was struck by a hit-and-run driver?

-A pedestrian may still be able to be compensated for their injuries and damages so long as they have an active automobile insurance policy with uninsured motorist coverage.
-This type of protection is optional in California; however, it is extremely beneficial to those who carry it as it may extend to other members in a household under the condition that they are not excluded from the policy.
-If you ever find yourself involved in an accident caused by a hit and run driver or one with a driver who does not have car insurance, your own uninsured motorist coverage may cover your damages.
+A pedestrian may still be compensated for their injuries and damages if they have an active automobile insurance policy with uninsured motorist coverage.
+This type of protection is optional in California; however, it is highly beneficial to those who carry it as it may extend to other household members under the condition that they are not excluded from the policy.
+If you ever find yourself involved in an accident caused by a hit-and-run driver or one with a driver who does not have car insurance, your uninsured motorist coverage may cover your damages.

 I was hit by a car while crossing outside of a crosswalk.
 What now?

 When an accident occurs between a pedestrian and a motor vehicle, figuring out who is to blame generally requires thorough consideration of the evidence and facts of the collision.
 The fact that a pedestrian was hit by a car while crossing outside of a crosswalk is one of many factors to consider when deciding fault.
-Drivers are required to yield the right-of-way to pedestrians crossing both inside and outside a crosswalk.
-Alternatively, pedestrians are obligated to yield the right-of-way to oncoming traffic when crossing a street while outside the boundaries of a marked crosswalk.
-Regardless of which party has the right-of-way, each has a duty to exercise due care, and those who fail to do so can be held liable for the accident.Merced Pedestrian Accident Lawyer
+Drivers must yield the right-of-way to pedestrians inside and outside a crosswalk.
+Alternatively, pedestrians must yield the right-of-way to oncoming traffic when crossing a street outside the boundaries of a marked crosswalk.
+Regardless of which party has the right-of-way, each must exercise due care, and those who fail to do so can be held liable for the accident.Merced Pedestrian Accident Lawyer

-I'm Ed Smith, a Merced pedestrian accident attorney.
 When a pedestrian is struck by a motor vehicle, the results are often devastating.
-If you or a loved one have been injured in a pedestrian accident due to the negligence of another, please call me any time at (209) 227-1931 or toll-free at (800) 404-5400 for free, friendly advice.
+If you or a loved one have been injured in a pedestrian accident due to the negligence of another, please call our law firm any time at (209) 227-1931 or (800) 404-5400 for free, friendly advice.

 For a selection of some of my past cases and their summaries, go to my Verdicts and Settlements page.